Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Results

 \subsection{Comparative analysis of SDM methods}

-Table \ref{tab:results} shows the performances of various standard comparative methods, including Maxent, Boosted Regression Tree (BRT) with or without TGB correction, and the neural network model for multi-species proposed by \cite{zbinden_selection_2024}, all evaluated with the average AUC per region and the general average ~\citep{phillips_maximum_2006,valavi_predictive_2022,zbinden_selection_2024}.
-It also contains the performance of our main DeepMaxent implementation (best architecture and hyperparameters) and the baseline losses, with or without the TGB correction.
+Table \ref{tab:results} shows the performances of various {traditional SDM} methods, including Maxent, Boosted Regression Tree (BRT) with or without TGB correction, and the {recent} neural network model for multi-species proposed by \cite{zbinden_selection_2024}, all evaluated with the average AUC per region{, along with overall average}~\citep{phillips_maximum_2006,valavi_predictive_2022,zbinden_selection_2024}.
+It also contains the performance of our main DeepMaxent implementation and the baseline {deep learning} losses, with {and} without the TGB correction.

-Without TGB sampling bias correction, performances are close among methods and range from 0.718 to 0.723 in general average AUC (Table \ref{tab:results}), except for the CE loss which is much better (0.731).
+Without TGB sampling bias correction, performances are overall {lower} and close among methods, ranging from 0.716 to 0.723 in {overall} average AUC (Table \ref{tab:results}), except for the CE loss which {achieves} 0.731.
 Except for the latter, we observe no general performance gain for the tested deep learning losses (BCE, Poisson, DeepMaxent, ranging from 0.719 to 0.720) compared to the literature methods, e.g. Maxent (0.721) or the best SDM Ensemble of \cite{valavi_predictive_2022} (0.723).